dollysingh0010/message-broker/README.md

 Getting started

 Clone this repository and navigate into it
-Install all dependencies - npm install
+Install all dependencies
+npm install

-How to use
+Instruction to use
 Sample example and message payload is given in test.js file (src/utilities/messageSrv)